The Menu Labeling Law: How Small Restaurants Can Compete With Chains

 With the upcoming May 7, 2018, FDA compliance date for the menu labeling law requiring chain restaurants with 20 locations or more to provide calorie counts on menus and detailed nutritional information upon request, these diners will soon have more dining options to choose from.
 But could this mean that independently owned restaurants that aren’t required to provide nutrition information could miss out on business?
 Let’s explore this possibility and look at some strategies small restaurants can employ in order to retain business and increase clientele.

 The Menu Labeling Law: Implications for Independently Owned Restaurants

 Because such a high percentage of the American public struggles with obesity, and diabetes, as well as a plethora of other diet and lifestyle-related diseases, it stands to reason that many people are paying closer attention to what they eat.
 But those who suffer from health problems aren’t the only ones who watch what they eat.
 With a growing interest in healthy eating and wellness, even those without health issues often follow special diets or count their calories.

-If this trend continues—which it almost certainly will—by July of 2018, chain restaurants will have a significant advantage over independently owned restaurants that are not required to provide calorie counts on their menus.
+If this trend continues—which it almost certainly will— chain restaurants will have a significant advantage over independently owned restaurants that are not required to provide calorie counts on their menus.
 Unfortunately, many small restaurants may actually have healthier food than most chain restaurants, but diners may increasingly opt for chains simply to have access to the calorie and nutrition information they desire and sometimes need for their medical conditions.